 - To explore the conditions that stimulate such collaborations and what enables them to be sustained or causes them to fail;

 - To engage new communities and networks in this debate – building new bridges between universities and Black and Minority Ethnic community partners;

 - To bring together change makers across university and community sectors to create new networks and identify agendas for future action.

 Project origins and funding

-The project emerges from the Creating Living Knowledge Report, which identified the need to actively foster university-Black and minority ethnic community collaborations as a key recommendation.
+The project emerges from the Creating Living Knowledge Report (PDF, 10.1MB), which identified the need to actively foster university-Black and Minority Ethnic community collaborations as a key recommendation.
 It is funded by the Arts and Humanities Research Council as part of the Connected Communities Programme and supported by the Arts Council England.